griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/06_shotgrid_user.md

 Next, we'll add the two different methods of instantiating Shotgun - one where we use the api_key as we have been, and the other where we use the username/login.

 In the `try:` section of the `get_session_token` method, let's add an if/then statement, and the resulting logic:
 At this point, if you run the code, everything should still work the same as before, except you'll see a print statement saying that you're logging in with the API Key.
-We haven't changed our method of sending data to the tool yet, and we've set the default `login_method` to be `api_key`.
+We haven't changed our method of sending data to the Tool yet, and we've set the default `login_method` to be `api_key`.

 Go ahead and give it a try to make sure you're still connecting correctly.